 - high wind damage

 Counting tree rings is possible because many trees grow new tissue each year.
 Light colored and wider ring-tissue grows in the spring and early summer while the tree grows dark narrower tissue in the late summer and fall because of fewer nutrients and less sunlight.
 A dark colored ring and the neighboring light colored ring represent one year of tree growth.
-Counting these rings is an effective way to determine tree age.
+Count the dark rings to determine tree age.

 - This method is great for dead trees.